averynortonsmith/digital-scrap-paper/README.md

 This project is basically just a glorified textbox.
-I'm sharing it here not because it's particularly inventive in and of itself, but because I've found that it fits nicely into my workflow, and I though that others might find it useful as well.
+I'm sharing it here not because it's particularly inventive in and of itself, but because I've found it surprisingly useful, and I though that it might be of interest to others.

 **How I use this little editor:**